 - Western Union - Pay online, by phone, or in person at one of their worldwide offices.
 Western Union charges a fee for this service.

-- Money order, check, or cash - Make a payment in person at one of our field offices.
-Important: Los Angeles and Oakland field offices do not accept cash payments.
+- Money order or check - Make a payment in person at one of our field offices.
+Important: Our field offices do not accept cash payments.

 If you believe we issued a levy in error, call us at the number listed on your notice and provide your bank’s fax number.
 We will delay the levy while we verify the error.

 Once we confirm the error, we immediately mail and fax a levy release notice to your bank.
 If the bank already sent a payment to us, then we refund the payment to you after we process it.

 Reimbursement of bank charges for erroneous bank levy

 If we issued this order to withhold in error, we can reimburse you for charges incurred because of our error.
 To request reimbursement, you must write to us within 90 days of the notice date.
 State the following in your correspondence: